Thirty Three & 1/3: Contemporary reviews

 Less impressed, Rolling Stone continued to regard Harrison in an unfavourable light after what Elliot Huntley terms its "volte-face" in 1974.
 The magazine's reviewer, Ken Tucker, noted the accessibility of "fast, cheerful numbers" such as "Woman Don't You Cry for Me" and "This Song" but lamented both "George's persistent preaching" elsewhere and that Scott's presence rendered the album as "music with the feeling and sincerity of cellophane".
 In the NME, Bob Woffinden admired Harrison's guitar playing but dismissed him as a lyric writer, before concluding: "Harrison's general demeanour is more encouraging ...
 While it is an album of no particular merit in itself, it is one which leads me to believe that his best work may not necessarily be behind him."

-Writing in 1977, Nicholas Schaffner found that, in comparison with All Things Must Pass, the songs on Thirty Three & ⅓ "rely on pure melody and George's own musicianship instead of dazzling orchestrations and production".
+Writing in 1977, Nicholas Schaffner found that, in comparison with All Things Must Pass, the songs on Thirty Three & "rely on pure melody and George's own musicianship instead of dazzling orchestrations and production".
 Schaffner added: "The tastefulness of his performance on his two pet instruments, slide guitar and synthesizer, is unmatched in rock, and Thirty-three and a Third boasts the most varied and tuneful collection of Harrison melodies to date."
-In the 1978 edition of The Beatles: An Illustrated Record, NME critics Roy Carr and Tony Tyler described Thirty Three & ⅓ as Harrison's "best effort – by far" since All Things Must Pass.
+In the 1978 edition of The Beatles: An Illustrated Record, NME critics Roy Carr and Tony Tyler described Thirty Three & as Harrison's "best effort – by far" since All Things Must Pass.
 Carr and Tyler concluded: "It must be the production.
 For no individual track really presents itself as typifying a New Harrison Approach – and yet the impression left by the album as a whole is definitely of a more balanced, poised and devil-may-care Hari ..."

 Retrospective reviews and legacy

-In a review for Rolling Stone following Harrison's death in November 2001, Greg Kot said of Thirty Three & ⅓: "'Crackerbox Palace' has a twinkle in its eye, the kind of song that had previously eluded the increasingly self-serious Harrison ...
+In a review for Rolling Stone following Harrison's death in November 2001, Greg Kot said of Thirty Three & : "'Crackerbox Palace' has a twinkle in its eye, the kind of song that had previously eluded the increasingly self-serious Harrison ...
 The tune's melodic sweep is nearly matched by 'This Song' ...
 The two tracks form the center of the guitarist's strongest collection since his solo debut."
 Having interviewed Harrison for Guitar World magazine in 1987, Rip Rense praised the solos on tracks such as "Learning How to Love You" and "Beautiful Girl", while opining of Harrison's "underrated solo [career]": "his work is my choice for best among the ex-Fabs for being the most substantial in melody, structure, and content.
 Thirty-Three and a Third, for instance, might yet be hailed as a minor masterpiece ..."

-In the 2004 Rolling Stone Album Guide, Mac Randall named "Beautiful Girl" as "one of the many highlights of his upbeat return to pop form, Thirty-Three & 1/3".
+In the 2004 Rolling Stone Album Guide, Mac Randall named "Beautiful Girl" as "one of the many highlights of his upbeat return to pop form, Thirty-Three & ".
 Writing for The Word that year, Paul Du Noyer referred to the album as "the lost treasure" among Harrison's Dark Horse Years reissues, and in a concurrent review for Blender, he highlighted "Crackerbox Palace" and "Learning How to Love You" as the standout tracks.